-- b.
-Form of Play - 1) The form of play shall be stroke play competition. - c.
-Scoring - 1) If a 10th stroke is played without holing the shot, the player shall record a score of 10x and proceed to the next hole. - 2) Scoring (marking of cards)-Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor.
+- a.
+If a 10th stroke is played without holing the shot, the player shall record a score of 10x and proceed to the next hole. - b.
+Scoring (marking of cards)-Athletes should be taught to keep score and, whenever possible in competition, serve as a marker for a fellow competitor.
 The Tournament Committee may also appoint a volunteer or caddie to serve as a marker.
-The competitor will be responsible for verifying his/her own score and signing his/her scorecard.

-d.
+The competitor will be responsible for verifying his/her own score and signing his/her scorecard. - c.
+Returning a wrong score for a hole if the athlete returns a scorecard with a wrong score for any hole: - returned score higher than actual score - the higher returned score of the hole stands - ii. returned score lower than actual score or no score returned - the athlete will record a 10x for the hole(s) where the returned score is lower than the actual score.

+IV.
 Ties

-- 1) First-place ties shall be decided in the following manner: - a) Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - b) If a playoff is not feasible, the matching of scorecards is recommended.
+- a.
+First-place ties shall be decided in the following manner: - Of the players tied for first place, the player with the fewest number of 10x scores shall be declared the winner. - If a playoff is not feasible, the matching of scorecards is recommended.
 There are many options for matching cards, which can be found in the USGA and R & A Rules of Golf under Appendix I Part C: Conditions of Competition-How to Decide Ties.
-Please note that the tie-breaking method must be stated in the Conditions of Competition prior to the start of the tournament.

-2) All other ties shall remain as ties, and all players should be presented with the same award.
+Please note that the tiebreaking method must be stated in the Conditions of Competition prior to the start of the tournament. - b.
+All other ties shall remain as ties, and all players should be presented with the same award.

-e.
-Stipulated Round
+V. Stipulated Round

-- 1) A stipulated round shall be 18 holes. - 2) At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds.
+- a.
+A stipulated round shall be 18 holes. - b.
+At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds.

-f.
+VI.
 Tournament Venue Selection

-- 1) The selection of the golf course shall be at the discretion of the Tournament Committee. - 2) The committee should consider the degree of difficulty and its impact on the conduct of the tournament.
+- a.
+The selection of the golf course shall be at the discretion of the Tournament Committee. - b.
+The committee should consider the degree of difficulty and its impact on the conduct of the tournament.

-g.
+VII.
 Golf Course Set Up

-- 1) The golf course shall be set up at the discretion of the Tournament Committee.
-They are encouraged to provide appropriate teeing ground locations, using existing tee locations where possible, to challenge the players on the course as it was designed to be played, with some consideration for the following: - a) Avoid carry of greater than 140 meters (150 yards) over hazards or other obstacles. - b) Holes can be played from existing tee locations that do not exceed following measurements:

-2) The Tournament Committee should define teeing grounds for female players.
+- a.
+The golf course shall be set up at the discretion of the Tournament Committee.
+They are encouraged to provide appropriate teeing ground locations, using existing tee locations where possible, to challenge the players on the course as it was designed to be played, with some consideration for the following: - b.
+Avoid carry of greater than 140 meters (150 yards) over hazards or other obstacles. - c.
+Holes can be played from existing tee locations that do not exceed following measurements: - Par 3: 165 meters (175 yards) - Par 4: 372 meters (400 yards) - Par 5: 490 meters (525 yards) - d.
+The Tournament Committee should define teeing grounds for all players that fall within the distance parameters within the rules for each level.

-h.
+VIII.
 Registration and Divisioning

-- 1) Each player shall register by submitting a verified handicap or the most recent six scores over 18 holes. - 2) The scores must be accompanied by the par for the course for each score. - 3) All scores must be verified by signature of the golf professional, Club Secretary or Golf Association Director. - 4) If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play.

-5) In cases that allow for classification rounds, the Tournament Committee shall have the discretion for finalizing divisions based on information available to them.
+- a.
+Each player shall register by submitting a verified handicap or the most recent six scores over 18 holes. - b.
+The scores must be accompanied by the par for the course for each score. - c.
+All scores must be verified by signature of the program head coach, team manager, golf professional, Club Secretary or Golf Association Director depending on the level of play. - d.
+If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - e.
+In cases that allow for classification rounds, the Tournament Committee shall have the discretion for finalizing divisions based on information available to them.

-i.
+IX.
 Equipment